TRANSPORTATION PROJECTS UNDER DESIGN

 The information provided here is conceptual as this project is in the early design stage.
 The final alignment, when determined, must be approved by the Board of County Commissioners.

-Find here the draft concept as of July 2018 for the Vanderbilt Beach Road extension (please zoom in to see details)
+- Draft concept as of May 2019 for the Vanderbilt Beach Road extension (please zoom in to see details)

 For comments or questions please email TECM@colliercountyfl.gov .